ILikeFood971/ForF/README.md

 Once everything in the config has been set to what you like, save the file.
 After/while doing this, have every player you would like to play with log on and run the `/forf join` command.
-An op can also append the target player(s) at the end if desired (`/forf join [players]`) and the players do not need to be online.
+An op can also append the target player(s) at the end if desired (`/forf join [players]`).
+If you would like to join a player after Friend or Foe has already started then run `/forf join [players] late <lives>` as an op and the players do not need to be online.
 Once everyone has joined, you can then run the `/forf start` command (op level 4 required) to set everything up.
 If at anytime you need to stop Friend or Foe, run the `/forf stop` command.

 ### Timer